robertbutacu/algorithms/README.md

 # AdvancedAlgorithms
-Implementation for some of the more advanced algorithms.
+Implementation for some of the more interesting(subjective) algorithms.

 Includes:
   - Fast Exponentiation